Updated June 6, 2021

 Read about my old cat’s arthritis here; as well as being less active, she started toileting on the floor until I recognised the problem.

-Anxiety & Mental Health Problems
+Anxiety & Behaviour Problems

 Urine in cats is also a tool for territorial marking.
 Normally a cat won’t mark the core of their territory unless something is wrong.
 The exception is tomcats (undesexed males) who usually mark the house.